KratosMr/VGuard-Inverter-Esphome/README.md

 Main Inverter MCU
 ```

-The MCU does not have WiFi or MQTT support.
+The inverter MCU itself:
+- has no WiFi
+- has no MQTT
+- has no cloud logic

-The ESP32 acts as:
+The ESP32 board acts as a bridge between:
+- UART
+- MQTT cloud
+- mobile app

+---

+# 🔍 Reverse Engineering Process

+The protocol was discovered by:

+- sniffing UART traffic
-- 🔄 UART polling bridge
+- observing polling patterns
+- changing inverter settings
+- correlating packets with UI changes
+- dumping OEM ESP32 firmware
-- ☁️ MQTT client
+- extracting MQTT configuration
-- 📱 cloud/app interface

 ---